Subhankar-Ray192/FullStack_Project/README.md

 # Maven

-Maven is abuild tool which is used to package all the external dependencies of our application into a single Jar file stored & located at the target folder
+Maven is a build tool which is used to package all the external dependencies of our application into a single Jar file stored & located at the target folder

 ```